separk924/Jewett-Digitization-OCR/README.md

    ```
    TESSDATA_PREFIX=../tesseract/tessdata make training MODEL_NAME=jewett START_MODEL=eng TESSDATA=../tesseract/tessdata MAX_ITERATIONS=3000
    ```

+   **For further explanation on directory assumptions, the targets and its variables, go to this link: https://github.com/tesseract-ocr/tesstrain**

    a.
 The current /tessdata directory may not work.
 If so, use the tessdata_best Github repo instead.
 Delete the /tessdata directory that's inside the /tesseract directory, and clone this directory inside of the /tesseract directory: